 This summer, Skelton makes his Aix-en-Provence debut, once again singing Tristan under Sir Simon Rattle, with the London Symphony Orchestra and Act II of the same opera, in concert, at the Verbier Festival under Daniele Gatti.

 Mr Skelton recently released his first solo Album, Shining Knight, with works by Wagner, Griffes and Barber and Tristan und Isolde, both recorded with West Australian Symphony Orchestra under Asher Fisch.
 Most recently released are his recording of Peter Grimes with Edward Gardner and the Bergen Philharmonic and a disc of Viennese Romanticism, also with Mo.
 Gardner and the BBC Symphony Orchestra.

 Stuart Skelton is the finest Laca I have ever heard. – Financial Times

-Stuart has twice been honoured with the Sir Robert Helpmann Award, for his performance of Siegmund in the State Opera of South Australia’s 2005 production of the The Ring Cycle, and in 2010 for Best Male Performer in a Lead Role for his portrayal of Peter Grimes.
-He received a 2010 Green Room Award for A Streetcar Named Desire and was also nominated for an Olivier Award in Outstanding Achievement in Opera for his performances as Peter Grimes with the English National Opera and is a Grammy nominee, on the Bergen Philharmonic recording of Janacek’s Glagolitic Mass, under Edward Gardner.
+Stuart has twice been honoured with the Sir Robert Helpmann Award, once for his performance of Siegmund in the State Opera of South Australia’s 2004 production of the The Ring Cycle, and again in 2010 for Best Male Performer in a Lead Role for his portrayal of Peter Grimes for Opera Australia.
+He received a 2010 Green Room Award for A Streetcar Named Desire and is a two-time Olivier Award nominee for Outstanding Achievement in Opera for his performances as Peter Grimes and Tristan with the English National Opera and is a Grammy nominee, on the Bergen Philharmonic recording of Janacek’s Glagolitic Mass, under Edward Gardner.